Gaules: Career

-2000–2006: Monkey Tatuapé and creation of g3nerationX
+2000–2006: NaN Tatuapé and creation of g3nerationX

-At the age of 14, in the early 2000s, Gaules used to frequent the gaming center Monkey Tatuapé.
+At the age of 17, in the early 2000s, Gaules used to frequent the gaming center Monkey Tatuapé.
 According to him, his dream was to join the Counter-Strike team there; he asked daily to be part of it, but his proposal was always rejected.
 Gaules wanted to join the team because: "I couldn't afford to pay [for the hours], and the players' sponsorship was to play for free while there were no clients.
 Also, because I wanted to be on the best team in the LAN gaming center I frequented."
 He believed that he was fit to join the team, because, according to him, "I studied the game.
 I watched the best in the gaming center play because I didn't have money to pay for the time spent there.
 I was going to the championship because I wanted to be in that environment every day to get my shot."

 Tired of Gaules' insistence in asking to join the team, Monkey Tatuapé decided to put him as the leader of a junior team.
 Although this left Gaules discouraged, he realized that there were two ways to face the situation: "either as a bad thing or as an opportunity to join the main team.
 I set up the team with other very young players and we started training against them."
 In 2001, he had the opportunity to travel with the main team to Rio de Janeiro and compete in the first selection of the Cyberathlete Professional League in Brazil.
 One of the players on the team was playing badly, and Gaules, who was called to replace him, recalls: "I didn't even change equipment or anything, I just sat at the computer and we turned the match around.
 Then I never left the team again."